Fix: Activation of Network Connection Failed in Linux

 Reinstall Network Manager

-1. Open the Linux terminal and execute the following commands one by one:
+1. Open the Linux terminal and run these commands one by one:

 sudo apt-get install linux-headers-generic build-essential dkms